Academic Affairs Office

 - no single course may in any case be used to satisfy more than two General Education categories.

 Students may not take more than two courses in any one discipline to satisfy the requirements of the Cortland General Education Program.
-Students should refer to the registrar’s website under All-College Requirements for detailed information regarding Cortland General Education Program.
+Students should refer to the Degree Requirements section of this catalog for detailed information regarding Cortland General Education Program.
 A full list of General Education requirements across SUNY is available at www.suny.edu/provost/generaleducation/courselist/mastercampuslist.cfm.
-Information on General Education requirements also is available in the General Education section of this catalog.

 Any approved SUNY General Education course taken at another institution will be accepted into the related Cortland General Education category.
 Courses from non-SUNY institutions and courses for Cortland GE Category 11, Prejudice and Discrimination, and Category 12, Science, Technology, Values and Society, also may be transferred, providing they meet the learning outcomes of these categories.
 Natural sciences courses that provide a survey (broad-based introduction) of a traditional discipline (i.e., Biology, Chemistry, Geology, Physics) with a laboratory component will be accepted into category 2A; all others will be accepted into category 2B.